-The Mehdi Firm, PC is Co-Lead counsel in this antitrust class action lawsuit brought by persons enrolled in commercial health insurance plans (Aetna, Anthem Blue Cross, BlueShield, Cigna, HealthNet, UnitedHealth) against Sutter Health, the largest hospital chain in Northern California.
+The Mehdi Firm, PC has been appointed Co-Lead counsel in the antitrust class action lawsuit on behalf of persons enrolled in commercial health insurance plans (Aetna, Anthem Blue Cross, BlueShield, Cigna, HealthNet, UnitedHealth) against Sutter Health, the largest hospital chain in Northern California.
 Sutter Health uses it monopoly power to engage in various forms of anti-competitive conduct, including forcing health plans to include all Sutter providers that charge supra-competitive prices, requiring health plans to steer their members to Sutter facilities instead of lower-cost quality hospitals, imposing financial penalties for members’ choosing non-Sutter facilities, among other things.
 Sutter’s conduct causes health plans to pay higher rates which are passed downstream resulting in individuals and employers paying higher premiums as well as out-of-pocket expenses.
 The lawsuit seeks to prevent Sutter from continuing to engage in this conduct and seeks to compensate for Sutter’s supra-competitive pricing for the period September 17, 2008 to the present.
-View the filed complaint here.

-Although initially dismissed by the lower court, plaintiffs prevailed in the Ninth Circuit and the case is now advancing in the United States District Court.
-For more information on the above lawsuit or if you wish to discuss the allegations in the complaint or join the lawsuit, please contact us.
+Although initially dismissed by the lower court, plaintiffs prevailed in the Ninth Circuit and the case is now advancing in the United States District Court and an injunctive relief class was certified on August 30, 2019 (Redacted Order released on October 18, 2019 attached here).
+Plaintiffs are awaiting a decision on their renewed motion for certification of a monetary relief class.
+For more information on the above lawsuit or if you wish to discuss the allegations in the complaint or join the lawsuit, please. contact us.

 In re Domestic Airline Travel Antitrust Litigation